VincentyTM/vkit/README.md

 ## Mapping an Array

-Arrays that can dynamically change can be mapped to a view with the `$.views` function.
+Items of an array that can dynamically change can be mapped to views with the `$.views` function.

 ```javascript
 function BooksTable(books){